 The only problems would arise if you make major life decisions, such as staying home with your kids or leaving a job, based on external pressure rather than “following your heart” so to speak.
 Maybe you feel external pressure from a partner, a job, your friends, and societal expectations, but do not let them influence your decision to stay home or pursue a career.
 That is an intimately personal decision to make, and you should not need to apologize for it or explain it.

-You may be wondering if there is a problem with being a housewife due to modern feminist movements, which could lead you to ask why women would choose to stay at home when the fight for women’s rights took so long to secure (and some may argue are still being secured).
 But remember that feminism, and women’s rights, are centered around choice.
 That means that in an equal society, women have the right to choose the life they want, rather than having those decisions dictated for them by lawmakers, bosses, or other authority figures.